UWPCE-PythonCert/PythonCertDevel/source/modules/MetaProgramming.rst

     In [16]: obj.__class__
     Out[16]: __main__.Simple

-and that is the actuall class object:
+and that is the actual class object:

 .. code-block:: ipython

   In [17]: obj.__class__ is Simple
   Out[17]: True

-metaclasses
+Metaclasses
 ===========

+Meta programing is all about creating an manipulating programs.
+Classes are one important part of programming in Python, so naturally, to do proper meta programming, we need to be able to create and manipulate class objects as well.

 Creating a class from scratch
 -----------------------------